Medieval Castles in Ireland

 Medieval Castles are one of the most visible characteristics of the Middle Ages (circa AD 700-1500) in Europe.
 No matter where you travel on this continent, chances are you are not far away from the remains of one.
 The same is true of Northern Ireland, indeed of the whole island.
 Here we will tell you briefly their story and give you a list of castles in Northern Ireland.

-List of Early Modern and Medieval Castles in Ireland
+List of Early Modern and Medieval Castles in Northern Ireland

 Belfast Castle Weddings

 The history of the castle is closely connected to feudalism.
 Under the feudal system, kings gave lands to their barons and lords.
 They in turn might keep some lands for themselves to be cultivated by villagers.